 Now I have discovered what a difference a shoe makes!
-With lifestyle changes comes life altering realisations in many forms.
+With lifestyle changes come life-altering realizations in many forms.
 My shoes – along with almost everything else – have changed too!
 The right shoes for the right occasion make such a difference!
 It adds comfort, practicality, function, and these days (thankfully!) style.

 Finally, the healthy footwear of the past is no longer square, ugly shaped, elephant-heavy attachments at the end of your legs.
-Shoes are like cars these days — and globalisation has led to style marrying technical knowhow and functionality.
+Shoes are like cars these days — and globalization has led to a style marrying technical know-how and functionality.
 Yes!

 There is a shoe for every occasion, and choosing the right pair will make the whole difference.
 Starting with getting to know your feet, to finding the right fit for that activity you are embarking on and of course making sure your destination is involved your shoe choice too.